Frequently Asked Questions (FAQs)

 How can I contact the ACOnet Network Operations Center (NOC)?

-By e-mail to noc(at)aco.net or during our office hours (Mo-Fr 6:00 AM - 3:00 PM UTC) at the phone number +43-1-4277-14030.
-Outside working hours, exclusively in an emergency you may leave a voice message for the ACOnet operators.
+By e-mail to noc(at)aco.net or during our office hours (Mo-Fr 9:00 AM - 5:00 PM CE(S)T) at the phone number +43-1-4277-14030.
+Outside office hours, exclusively in an emergency you may leave a voice message for the ACOnet operators.
 In sufficiently urgent cases we will get back to you.
-Contact information
+Other contact options

-If your question concerns .ac.at (i.e., academic) domains, please turn to the Internet Domain Administration department of the University of Vienna: domain-admin(at)univie.ac.at.
-If your question concerns an .at domain, ACOnet is not competent.
-Please refer to the Austrian domain registry nic.at.
+If your question concerns .ac.at (i.e., academic) domains, please turn to the Internet Domain Administration team of the University of Vienna: domain-admin(at)univie.ac.at.
+If your question concerns an .at domain, please contact the Austrian domain registry nic.at.

 What features does the Webportal offer?

-The Webportal provides ACOnet participants exclusive access to technical and administrative information.
-It contains connection statistics and a network monitor.
+The Webportal provides ACOnet's participating organizations with exclusive access to technical and administrative information and offers insights into the respective participant's network status using statistics.
 Details

-Complete the Webportal account request form and send it to webmaster(at)aco.net.
+Please complete the request form and send it to webmaster(at)aco.net.